skku-syslab/sepia/README.md

 **Sepia** minimizes LLC misses by leveraging a deeper understanding of sliced LLC architecture through its **Sepia** Manager, which constructs per-core colored page pools, and the **Sepia** Allocator, which employs a low-conflict, stride-1 allocation pattern.

-Implemented in the Linux kernel and evaluated on SPDK, Nginx, and Memcached, **Sepia** achieves up to 1.51x higher throughput than the default Linux stack and saturates a 200Gbps link using 2.5 fewer CPU cores.
+While maintaining low LLC miss rates, **Sepia** achieves up to 1.51× higher throughput and saturates a 200Gbps link using 2.5 fewer CPU cores than the default Linux network stack.

 ## Repository Overview

 This repository includes the Sepia implementation for the Linux kernel and the reproduction scripts for the OSDI'26 Artifact Evaluation:

-- `kernel_patch/`: Contains the Sepia core implementation (Sepia Manager and Sepia Allocator) and the baseline configuration for Linux kernel 6.6.
+- `kernel_patch/`: Contains the Sepia core implementation (Sepia Manager and Sepia Allocator) and the baseline configuration for Linux kernel 6.6.41.
 - `OSDI_26_artifact/`: Includes automated scripts for reproducing the evaluation results presented in the OSDI'26 paper, including microbenchmarks and real-world applications.
 - `arch_scripts/`: Includes automated scripts for determining system-dependent parameter values (e.g., \#page groups).

 ## Getting Started Guide

-We assume a testbed consisting of two physical machines directly connected via a 200Gbps link to focus on CPU-bottleneck scenarios.
-Both machines are required to (1) be equipped with Intel Ice Lake processors to leverage the sliced LLC architecture, (2) have an NVIDIA ConnectX-6 (200Gbps) NIC installed , and (3) run Ubuntu 20.04 with Linux kernel 6.6.
+Sepia has been successfully tested on systems equipped with Intel Ice Lake or Emerald Rapids processors and NVIDIA ConnectX-6 NICs, running Ubuntu 20.04 with Linux kernel 6.6.41.
+Our evaluation requires two physical machines, a client and a server.
+You must perform the kernel installation steps on both machines to ensure the entire testbed is consistent.

 This guide consists of three parts:

-1. **Build and Install the Sepia Kernel and Default Kernel**
+1. **Build and install the default kernel (baseline) and the Sepia kernel**

-   Compile the Linux kernel 6.6 with Sepia modifications and enable the Contiguous Memory Allocator (CMA).

-2. Configure Passwordless SSH Between Two Machines
+2. Configure passwordless SSH between two machines

-3. Run Toy-experiments
+3. Run toy experiments

 ## 1. Build and Install Kernels (on BOTH Machines) (with root)

-Our evaluation requires two physical machines connected via a 200Gbps link.
-You must perform the following installation steps on both machines to ensure the entire testbed is consistent.

-This repository contains source code for Sepia (Manager, Allocator, and NIC driver modifications) based on Linux kernel 6.6.41.

-- Baseline: Install the Default kernel (with minimal tracing patches).
-- Evaluation: Install the Sepia-patched kernel.

-  Note: For each machine, we recommend building the kernels in /usr/src to maintain a consistent environment.
+We recommend placing the kernel sources in `/usr/src` to maintain a consistent environment.

 **(Don't forget to be root)**